 The conference aims to bring together scientists working in decision analysis, broadly defined.
 The conference will provide a platform for interdisciplinary discussions and will include talks by researchers in decision analysis, behavioral economics, judgment and decision-making, machine learning, statistics, and other related disciplines with a prescriptive focus.

-We are excited about our keynote speakers: Robyn S. Wilson from Ohio State University and Massimo Marinacci from Bocconi University.
+We are excited about our keynote speakers: Robyn S. Wilson from Ohio State University, Massimo Marinacci from Bocconi University, and Cynthia Rudin from Duke University.

 To register: https://online.informs.org/informsssa/evtssareg.custid?p_event_id=1255